Do I dare ask,

 My saviour-complex

-causing me to sweat profusely emitting an odour of panic
+to sweat profusely, emitting an odour reeking of panic.

-confusing the voices in my head telling me one technique and then another
+the voices in my head informing me of one intervention,

 Are we really so different?

-Clutching at straws, textbook answers, losing control and regressing to authority?
+clutching at straws, textbook answers, losing composure and regressing to authority?

-How can you possibly control yourself when I am the one in power, looking composed like I got it all together, and you—in comparison—are exposing all your vulnerabilities?
+How can you get a hold of yourself when I am holding the power, looking like I got it all together, while you are exposing all your vulnerabilities?

-Your life an open book, and all you read on my face is ignorance, fear, covert disgust.
+and all you read on my face is ignorance, fear, covert disgust,